-- o the level of private mortgage insurance coverage, subject to the limitations of Fannie Mae and Freddie Mac's charters, when private mortgage insurance is used as the required credit enhancement on low down payment mortgages, - whether Fannie Mae or Freddie Mac influence the mortgage lender's selection of the mortgage insurer providing coverage and, if so, any transactions that are related to that selection, - o whether Fannie Mae or Freddie Mac will give mortgage lenders an incentive, such as a reduced guaranty fee, to select a mortgage insurer that has a "AAA" claims-paying ability rating to benefit from the proposed lower capital requirements for Fannie Mae and Freddie Mac when a mortgage is insured by a company with that rating, - o the underwriting standards that determine what loans are eligible for purchase by Fannie Mae or Freddie Mac, which thereby affect the quality of the risk insured by the mortgage insurer and the availability of mortgage loans, - o the terms on which mortgage insurance coverage can be canceled before reaching the cancellation thresholds established by law, and - o the circumstances in which mortgage servicers must perform activities intended to avoid or mitigate loss on insured mortgages that are delinquent.
+- the level of private mortgage insurance coverage, subject to the limitations of Fannie Mae and Freddie Mac's charters, when private mortgage insurance is used as the required credit enhancement on low down payment mortgages, - o whether Fannie Mae or Freddie Mac influence the mortgage lender's selection of the mortgage insurer providing coverage and, if so, any transactions that are related to that selection,

+- o whether Fannie Mae or Freddie Mac will give mortgage lenders an incentive, such as a reduced guaranty fee, to select a mortgage insurer that has a "AAA" claims-paying ability rating to benefit from the lower capital requirements for Fannie Mae and Freddie Mac when a mortgage is insured by a company with that rating, - o the underwriting standards that determine what loans are eligible for purchase by Fannie Mae or Freddie Mac, which thereby affect the quality of the risk insured by the mortgage insurer and the availability of mortgage loans, - o the terms on which mortgage insurance coverage can be canceled before reaching the cancellation thresholds established by law, and - o the circumstances in which mortgage servicers must perform activities intended to avoid or mitigate loss on insured mortgages that are delinquent.

 We do not have a "AAA" rating.
-If the proposed capital rules of the Office of Federal Housing Enterprise Oversight are adopted in a form that gives greater capital credit to private mortgage insurers with "AAA" ratings, we may need to obtain a "AAA" rating or may need to make other changes to provide Fannie Mae or Freddie Mac with the equivalent of "AAA" coverage.
+If the recently released capital rules of the Office of Federal Housing Enterprise Oversight are adopted in the form in which they were released, private mortgage insurers with "AAA" ratings, would be given greater capital credit than we would receive.
+As a result, we may need to obtain a "AAA" capacity for mortgages delivered to Fannie Mae or Freddie Mac or may need to make other changes to provide Fannie Mae or Freddie Mac with the equivalent of "AAA" coverage.
 While we believe we can obtain this rating, we would need to dedicate capital to the mortgage insurance business that we might use in other ways and we would also have additional costs that we would not otherwise incur.